Faculty

 Professor Sullivan’s expertise and passion are focused on how to build leaders, teams, and culture in healthcare, with a particular emphasis on strengthening frontline leaders in primary care.

 Her research is published in top journals such as the Journal of Healthcare Management and the Journal of Health Organization and Management.
-She teaches Ethics, Leadership, and Organizational Change in Healthcare and the MHA Capstone, where she shares her knowledge of the healthcare field with her students.
+She teaches Leadership, Ethics, and Organizational Change in Healthcare and the MHA Capstone, where she shares her knowledge of the healthcare field with her students.
 She has substantial teaching experience in the areas of leadership and organizational change and in case-based teaching and learning.

 Professor Sullivan’s current research projects address physician leadership, the impact of COVID-19 on the primary care workforce, and patient safety and physician burnout.
 In addition to her teaching and research, Professor Sullivan serves on the editorial board of the Case Research Journal.